BlingHe/PixelFolder/README.md

 # PixelFolder
-This is an official implementation of "PixelFolder: An Efficient Progressive Pixel Synthesis Network for Image Generation".
+This is an official implementation of ECCV2022 Paper "PixelFolder: An Efficient Progressive Pixel Synthesis Network for Image Generation".

+## TODO
+- [ ] Installation
+- [ ] Data Preparation
+- [ ] Training
+- [ ] Evaluation
+- [ ] Pretrained Checkpoints
+- [ ] Citation
+- [ ] Acknowledgement